sinCodes11/OpenCyb3r/README.md

 ---

 ## Hash Generator
-Generate MD5, SHA1, and SHA256 hashes for any iniput string.
+Generate MD5, SHA1, and SHA256 hashes for any input string.

 Usage Run python hash_generator.py and enter a string to generate its hashes.